Community Health posts net loss on acquisition costs

 But at hospitals it has operated for at least one year, net operating revenue declined 4 percent from a year ago as patient admissions decreased 8.1 percent.

-Community Health said it now expects full-year earnings from continuing operations of $2.70 to $3.20 a share.
-In February, the company forecast 2014 earnings in a range of $2.70 to $3.75 a share.

-Community Health shares closed 1.1 percent lower at $39.42 Tuesday on the New York Stock Exchange.
+Shares of Community Health, the second-largest U.S. for-profit hospital operator behind HCA Holdings Inc (HCA.N), closed 1.1 percent lower at $39.42 Tuesday on the New York Stock Exchange.